tigerfarm/tfptaskrouter/README.md

 Create a TaskQueue for callers, and set:
 - TaskQueue Name to: support.
 - Max Reserved Workers: 1.
 - Queue expression: skills HAS "support".
-Workers with the skill to handle support calls ("skills":["support"]) will be ask to take calls in this queue.
+- Note, workers that have support call skills("skills":["support"]) will be ask to take calls in this queue.

 Create a Workflow, and set:
 - Friendly Name: support.
 - Assignment Callback, Task Reservation Timeout: 10.
 This gives the worker 10 seconds to accept the reservation before TaskRouter sets them to unavailable, and asks another worker to accept the call reservation.
 - Default queue: support.
-Note, I had to shrink the screen print to be able to see "support" as an option.

 Create a Worker, and set:
 - Name: charles.